-(a) a restriction on the exercise of voting rights:
+- (a) a restriction on the exercise of voting rights: - (i) in an undertaking or agreement by or between a shareholder and the company or a third party; or - (ii) arising by law or regulation; or - (b) a suspension of voting rights implemented by means of the company's articles of association or otherwise.

-(i) in an undertaking or agreement by or between a shareholder and the company or a third party; or will normally be regarded as having voting rights which are currently exercisable at a general meeting.
+will normally be regarded as having voting rights which are currently exercisable at a general meeting.